5 Unique Fruits to Try.

 What they taste like and how to eat them!

-Robert Is Here is known for its wide variety of rare and exotic fruit options.
+Robert Is Here is one of Miami’s most iconic fruit stands, and is known for its wide variety of rare and exotic fruit options.
 Don’t let the unknown name or scary exterior fool you.
 Learn what some of the best fruits around taste like and how to prepare them.